 Segment your audience

-Some other ideas for segments are grouping subscribers who have purchased a house in the last year, or targeting those who have a birthday in August, or you could customize campaigns for list segments based on age groups.
-To learn more, see our instructions for creating and using segments.
+Some other ideas for segments are grouping subscribers who have purchased a house in the last year, or targeting people with a birthday in August.
+To learn more, see our guide for creating and using segments.